 “I need to be around people, even though it's not easy at times.
-You get out of your own head that way.” – Joel
+You get out of your own head that way.”

-There are many examples of activities you can do to increase your social belonging, depending on how involved you want to be.
-Learning a language or martial art, volunteering, or joining a dancing group are just a few options.
-You can even find out what meetups are taking place in your local centers as an effective first step.
-We have a few resources to help you get started.
-We also have pages on social connectedness, hobbies, and more.
+There are many activities that can help increase your sense of belonging.
+Learning a language or martial art, volunteering, or joining a dancing group are a few options.
+As a first step, you can find out what meetups are taking place in your local centres, and take it forward from there.